Skip to main content

 01, 02, 03Cotton, Linen, Silk

 AI agents read these option values as plain text.
-The clearer they are, the better the agent can match them to customer queries.
+The clearer they are, the better the agent can match them to customer queries — even though it's the option names, not these values, that move your StoreAudit score.

 Add SKUs to every variant